 - The problem phrase your users say most often (problem keyword)

-Step 4: Review backfill results.
-As soon as you add a keyword rule, Prowlo scans recent crawled content from your watched communities and surfaces existing matches.
+Step 4: Review first results.
+A new Keyword Monitor keyword returns its first Reddit-wide finds within minutes, and a new tagging rule backfills against recent crawled content from your watched communities.
 Use this to calibrate.
-If your rule returns hundreds of irrelevant results, it's too broad.
+If a keyword returns hundreds of irrelevant results, it's too broad.
 If it returns nothing, it's too narrow or too specific.
-Adjust before you commit to ongoing crawling.
+Adjust before you commit.

 Step 5: Search your Dataset.
 Keyword-matched posts land in your Dataset as records.
 Ask your agent to search them by meaning over MCP, or browse the feed and filter to keyword-tagged results.
 This helps you evaluate whether your rules are surfacing the conversations you care about.